gbdev/gbcompo21/README.md

 3. GBC features are allowed.
 4. SGB features are allowed.
 The entries will be evaluated mainly on Game Boy (Color).
 You can add use SGB functionalities , but don't rely on them as main features for your entry.
 5. Teams are allowed (award will be split).
-6. The competition is focuses on *games*, but you are allowed to submit *homebrew tools*, *demos* and *music cartridges*.
+6. The competition is focused on *games*, but you are allowed to submit *homebrew tools*, *demos* and *music cartridges*.
 There may be special category prizes for those.
 7. ROM Hacks are not allowed.
 8. NSFW contents are not allowed.
 Please keep it safe for work and avoid anything overly edgy or distasteful.
 9. You can submit more than one entry.
 They will be rated separately, but each person or team may only accept prizes on behalf of a single entry (e.g., you can't win both the 1st and 2nd place prize).